KoffeinFlummi/armake/README.md

 #### Designed for Automation

 armake is designed to be used in conjunction with tools like make to build larger projects.
-It deliberately does not provide a mechaism for building entire projects - composed of multiple PBO files - in one call. armake itself also does not do any threading.
+It deliberately does not provide a mechanism for building entire projects - composed of multiple PBO files - in one call. armake itself also does not do any threading.
 However, it is safe to run multiple armake instances at the same time, so you can use make to run, say, 4 armake instances simultaneously with `make -j4`.
 For examples of Makefiles that use armake, check out [ACE3](https://github.com/acemod/ACE3/blob/armake/Makefile) and [ACRE2](https://github.com/IDI-Systems/acre2/blob/armake/Makefile).

 #### Decent Errors & Warnings